Pathoschild/FluentHttpClient/README.md

 `JObject` | `AsRawJsonObject()`
 `JArray`  | `AsRawJsonArray()`

-If you don't need the response content, you can just await the request.
+If you don't need the response content, you can just await the request:
 ```c#
 await client.PostAsync("items", new Item(…));
 ```